Cate Blanchett

-Cate Blanchett got her first taste of acting in movies when she was in Egypt between University and drama school.
+Cate Blanchett got her first taste of acting in films when she was in Egypt between University and drama school.

 In Cate Blanchett's interview with The Guardian, she explained: